seanhsia/NogizakaBlog/README.md

 ### Crawling
 >  **python main.py**
 >
 > This program will crawl through all the blogs on Nogizaka official blog website and save all the contexts, images and features by default.
+If you **don't have a mysql database**, you may comment out line 25 and line 35 containing **datamanager.addDataFrametoDataBase** function.

 #### args
 1. --mode, -m: "init" or "update".
 If "update" is chosen it will stop crawling after finding the data have already been saved based on date.
 (Won't update Number of Comments in csv, json and database) Default:"init"